functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nx-integrated-monorepo-nestjs-serverless-framework-setup.md

 categories:
 - Tutorials
 ---

-# Introduction

-This title is a bit of a mouthful.
-Try saying it 10 times fast.

-I do realize that this tutorial may not be very useful to many people as the problem only occurs when combined with a very specific set of technologies.
+I do realize that this tutorial may not be very useful to a very many people as the problem only occurs when combined with a very specific set of technologies.

-But for that maybe 1 person, this is for you.
+But for that maybe 1 person, this is for you!

+# Overview

 My requirements were basically this: